Do you enjoy traveling with your dog like we do?

 - Continue the same thing at each corner

-- When you get to where you started do the finishing knot by threading 1 strand through the next hole and then double knotting it.
+- When you get back to where you started you will create the finishing knot by threading 1 strand through the next hole and then double knotting it.

 DIY Waterproof Dog Blanket

-Sometimes you need a waterproof dog blanket.
-If your dog is incontinent, it can help or if you like to do outdoor trips and want to protect her from the moisture seeping through on the ground, this is a great project.
+Sometimes you just need a waterproof dog blanket.
+If your dog is incontinent, it can be a lifesaver as it is washable so no scrubbing floors, or if you like outdoor trips to the beach, picnicking, or camping and want to protect them from moisture and cold that could seep through from the ground then this is a great blanket for that.

 - Polyurethane coated nylon